Real Goods

-Real Goods Trading Corporation (commonly referred to as Real Goods) is a retail and wholesale e-commerce business located in Ukiah, California that sells renewable energy systems and resources for people interested in living off the grid or with a low environmental impact.
+Real Goods Trading Corporation (commonly referred to as Real Goods) was an American retail and wholesale e-commerce business located in Ukiah, California, that sold solar power and renewable energy systems and resources for people interested in living off the grid or with a low environmental impact.
+The company was acquired by AltE Store in 2019, which became part of California based GigaWatt Inc. in 2024.

-History of Real Goods
+History

-Origin of Real Goods
+Foundation

 In 1977, Real Goods President and cofounder John Schaeffer was 29 years old and living in an off-grid community in Mendocino County, California.
 As one of the few members of the community with a vehicle and a commute, he became the designated person to pick up supplies for the community.
 In 1978, Schaeffer took $3,000 in savings and a $5,000 loan from his father and bought a 50% share of an alternative energy store Open Circle from Steve Troy in Willits, California Steve Troy and John Schaeffer then changed the name from Open Circle to Real Goods Trading Company. that sold all the "real goods" for off-grid living at fair prices.

 During the store's first year, They bought 100 9-Watt solar panels for $600 each and sold them for $900 each to people interested in getting their electricity from a source other than an electric utility.
 These sales made Real Goods the first company to sell a solar panel commercially in the United States.

 By 1982, Real Goods had opened two additional stores in Ukiah, California and Santa Rosa, California, and published the first edition of The Alternative Energy Source Book which was written by Steve Troy, as a comprehensive source for sustainable living principles and practices.
 By 1985, the three Real Goods stores had closed.
 Steve Troy left Real Goods and focused his company Jade Mountain (founded in 1979) on appropriate technology and renewable energy systems.
 He sold half of that business in 1999 to Gaiam and worked on creating Gaiam Energy Tech which became Real Goods Solar after he sold the second half of Jade Mountain to Gaiam in 2001.
 John Schaeffer invested his last $3,000 in a 16-page catalog, successfully reinventing the company as a mail order business operating out of his garage.

 In 1991, Real Goods held its first direct public stock offering (DPO), selling stock directly to its customers, and raised $1 million.
 The following year, Real Goods declared a National Off-The-Grid Day - which became the National Tour of Solar Homes - during which the public could see solar-powered living firsthand.
 Real Goods held its second stock offering in 1993.
 In 1994, the company used those funds to break ground on the Solar Living Center in Hopland, California, which is home to the Real Goods retail store today, as well as the Solar Living Institute.
 The same year, Real Goods launched its e-commerce business.